15 min read

 If you’re collecting leads from users in the EU, UK, or California, you need to comply with data privacy regulations.
 Here’s what to know:

-• Privacy policy is mandatory: Facebook requires a privacy policy link on every lead form.
-If you don’t have one, use our free Facebook privacy policy generator.
+• Privacy policy is mandatory: Meta requires a privacy policy link on every lead form.
+If you don’t have one, use our free Facebook privacy policy generator; it hosts the policy for you.

 • CCPA opt-out: California residents have the right to opt out of data sales.
 If you’re running lead ads targeting California, include appropriate disclosures.

-For most businesses, the key steps are: (1) add a privacy policy to your form, (2) enable the custom disclaimer for EU audiences, and (3) sync leads in real-time so nothing is lost when Facebook deletes them after 90 days.
+For most businesses the key steps are: (1) add a privacy policy to your form, (2) enable the custom disclaimer for EU audiences, and (3) set up real-time lead delivery from day one so the 90-day expiry never costs you a lead.

 Frequently Asked Questions